senna1128/mlakolar.github.io/content/authors/sen-na/_index.md

   url: https://stat.uchicago.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Sen Na is a Ph.D student in Statistics department at UChicago.
-Prior to graduate school, he obtained B.S. in mathematics at Nanjing University, China.
+bio: Sen Na is a PhD student in the Department of Statistics at The University of Chicago.
+Prior to graduate school, he obtained BS in mathematics at Nanjing University, China.
 His research interests lie in nonlinear and nonconvex optimization, dynamic programming, high-dimensional statistics and their interface.

 # List each interest with a dash
 interests: